James River Church: History

 James River Church was founded by four couples, Rodger and Caressa Gadd, Gary and Debbie Simms, Tim and Carol Carpenter, and David and Gwenda Plummer.
 John Lindell was hired to serve as pastor of the congregation in September 1991.
 It met at a small storefront "the blue building" in Springfield off Republic Road and National (which is now presently a Christian bookstore).

-In August 1992, the church built its first home off of US Highway 65 and Evans road.
-In 1993, the average attendance was 800.
-The church continued to experience explosive growth in the mid-90s and could no longer accommodate the building after having 5 services and constantly bussing others.

-In 1998, there was a plot of land off 65 and CC that a family owned since the Civil War that was well sought after.
-Numerous major retailers, including Wal-Mart, wanted to buy the land but the family refused to sell.
-John and Debbie Lindell offered to buy it but had no success.
-John requested the church to hold a three-day fast, and the land owners children called John to sell the land to him and no one else.
-This became the churches landmark location, the South campus located in Ozark.

-James River moved into the South campus in March 2000 with 4,000 in weekly attendance with 198,000 square foot facility.
-The sanctuary holds 3,400 seats.
-In June 2003, a West Wing and gymnasium was added to the South Campus.

-The second campus, James River Church - West Campus, was launched in September 2009, in Springfield, on 60 Hwy and FF.

-In November 2013, the church officially changed its name from James River Assembly to James River Church.

-In September 2016, the church launched the third campus, the North campus, in North Springfield near I-44 and West Bypass.
-Around this time, the church bought a plot of land off I-44 and Glenstone, for its future East campus.

 On April 8, 2019, the Church expanded its fourth campus, located an hour East jn Joplin for its Joplin campus.

-In 2019 and completed in the following years, the James River renovated portions of the West Campus and renovated and expanded the South campus.

 Prior to the COVID pandemic, the church had over 19,000 members.
 According to a church census released in 2024, it claimed a weekly attendance of 11,554 people.

 In April 2025, it left the Assemblies of God USA and became non-denominational while still adhering to AG doctrine and committing to support AG Missions.